dmurray14/starlink-mini/readme.md

 On this page, click the order now button.
 For hardware, choose the "Mini" option, and for service, choose "Mini Roam"

 #### Important!
 Order Options ###
-Make sure you select the $50/mo Mini Roam option when you order.
-If you start with the $150/mo option, it will take a full billing cycle to switch back to Mini Roam (and enable in-motion operation).
+Select the $50/mo Mini Roam option when you order.
+After you receive your kit, you will be able to switch to the $250/mo Mobile Priority plan in your account management.

 ## Mounts ##